 Improving employee engagement and company culture have the power to impact everything in your business: growth, innovation, employee turnover, customer success, profits, and the list goes on!
 So it’s not uncommon for companies to look for employee engagement ideas.
 Unfortunately, there is a lot of questionable advice on the intranet on the topic of how to improve employee engagement.
-Despite what you may have read, you can’t simply give employees frozen yogurt coupons and expect a cultural transformation.
+Despite what you may have read, while employee engagement is important, you can’t simply give employees frozen yogurt coupons and expect a cultural transformation.

 Here are 10 practical tips on how to improve employee engagement that are research-backed, reasonable to implement, and drive results:

 Improving Employee Engagement Tip #1: Engage employees in a broader purpose

 Surprisingly, in a Simpplr Research study on employee engagement, the most statistically significant key driver of engagement is an employee’s resonance with the company’s greater purpose and cultural norms.
 In short, what the company stands for matters.
 We associate our jobs as an extension of our own personal brands.
 With this knowledge, companies can appreciate the need for more internal marketing to reaffirm and crystalize how the organization is making a positive dent in the world.

 Improving Employee Engagement Tip #2: Over-communicate strategy and goals

 Most companies are terrible at goal alignment.
 According to MIT research, only 13% of frontline managers can recite company priorities.
 It is simply not enough to flash goals up once a quarter in a company meeting.
 We all have day jobs and succumb to our respective to-do lists.
 Interestingly, Simpplr Research found that employees who have a good understanding of strategic priorities and how their contribution matters are twice as engaged as those who can’t recite priorities.